 - They already had experience with gender equality policies in R&I prior to the NAP (2016) and established structures for gender equality in R&I. - In Austria, Belgium and Spain, a person or a unit in the Ministry for Science and Research is responsible for the development and implementation of gender equality policies.
-In addition to the person/unit responsible for gender equality policies in R&I, there is a supporting infrastructure for gender equality in place, e.g. the "Women in Science Committee" ("Le Comité Femmes et Sciences") for the French-speaking part of Belgium or the "Observatory for Women, Science and Innovation" (OMCI)11 in Spain.
-In Austria, the monitoring system for R&I also contains specific gender monitoring.
+In addition to the person/unit responsible for gender equality policies in R&I, there is a supporting infrastructure for gender equality in place, e.g. the "Women in Science Committee"10 ("Le Comité Femmes et Sciences") for the French-speaking part of Belgium or the "Observatory for Women, Science and Innovation" (OMCI)11 in Spain.
+In Austria, the monitoring system for R&I also contains specific gender monitoring. - In Norway the Ministry of Education and Research appointed the Committee for Gender Balance and Diversity in Research (KIF) which supports and gives recommendations regarding measures that promote the integration of gender balance

-The tasks of the "Women in Science Committee" (constituted in 2016 and hosted by the Academy of Research and Higher Education/ARES) are to elaborate statements and recommendations on gender equality issues in academia and science, to exchange information and good practices, to support the implementation of gender equality measures and to engage in the SWG GRI.
+10 The tasks of the "Women in Science Committee" (constituted in 2016 and hosted by the Academy of Research and Higher Education/ARES) are to elaborate statements and recommendations on gender equality issues in academia and science, to exchange information and good practices, to support the implementation of gender equality measures and to engage in the SWG GRI.

-The goals of the "Observatory for Women, Science and Innovation" (constituted in 2019 and formed by nine government ministries) are to analyse the situation of women in research and innovation, to encourage the implementation of gender equality policies and activities and to promote the improvement of the situation of women in science, technology and innovation in Spain.
+11 The goals of the "Observatory for Women, Science and Innovation" (constituted in 2019 and formed by nine government ministries) are to analyse the situation of women in research and innovation, to encourage the implementation of gender equality policies and activities and to promote the improvement of the situation of women in science, technology and innovation in Spain.
 This includes monitoring policies, reporting, evaluating the impact of policies and making recommendations.